cloudgripper/autograsper/README.md

 ```

 #### 1.B: CloudGripper API
 Clone the [CloudGripper API repo](https://github.com/cloudgripper/cloudgripper-api), place the Autograsper code in that directory.
-Move the `utils.py` file to the `library` directory.
+Move the `utils.py` and `rgb_object_tracker.py` file to the `library` directory.

 ### Step 2: Set Environment Variables